-I recently joined Weight Watchers and so far I've lost 55lbs in the last 5 months.
+I recently joined Weight Watchers and so far I've lost 75lbs in the last 8 months.
 I workout several times a week with friends and occasionally I just put on my shoes and go for a nice walk at White Rock.
 I want to be healthier and be a role model for my students and the athletes I coach.

 Movies: Also a long list..top five though..
 Love Actually, The Breakfast Club, Willy Wonka and the Chocolate Factory (the original is the best), 50/50, The Upside of Anger.
 Lately, I've been drawn to older classic and cult classic movies.
 I love the Alamo Drafthouse for this reason.
 Taking my six year old nephew to see ET on the big screen was epic.
 He loved it!

 Shows: Big Bang Theory, Law & Order SVU, How to Get Away With Murder, How I Met Your Mother, This Is Us, The Goldbergs, Fresh Off the Boat, Modern Family, The Tonight Show with Jimmy Fallon, 20/20, Dateline, almost anything on the Food Network.

 1. Game nights with friends and family (we're a highly competive group of people)

 2. Conversation (I love talking to people and learning about their lives and thoughts)

 3. Handbags (they're not only functional, they're cute)

 4. Curling up under the blankets, cat napping while watching old movies when the weather is cold or rainy

 5. Yellow cake with chocolate icing (it's classic)